rsyslog/rsyslog-doc/source/tutorials/high_database_rate.rst

 rsyslog 3.11.0 or above.

-In this example, the main message queue is NOT disk-assisted (there is no $MainMsgQueueFileName directive).
+In this example, the main message queue is NOT disk-assisted (there is no main_queue.filename directive).
 We still could do that, but have not done it because there seems to be no need.
 The only slow running action is the database writer and it has its own queue.
 So there is no real reason to use a large main message queue (except, of course, if you